Global Advocate Program Frequently Asked Questions

 Do I need to speak a second language?

-With the exception of our placements in Haiti and Guatemala, where we require Global Advocates to speak French and Spanish respectively, there are no language requirements to enroll in the Global Advocate Fellowship.
+With the exception of our placements in Guatemala, Nicaragua & Ecuador, where we require Global Advocates to be fluent in Spanish, there are no language requirements to enroll in the Global Advocate Program.
 We do require that Advocates working in Kenya or Tanzania participate in beginners level Kiswahili lessons before they depart for their field placements.
 We also connect Advocates to language tutors during their in country field experience and fund their lessons.

 HEALTH, SECURITY, & LOGISTICS